croaky/laptop/blog/articles/fast-search-vim.md

-# Fast Search with Vim
+# Fast Search in Vim

 We often search our projects for specific text within Vim like so: